 Using Sheds for Leisure & Social

 What Brit doesn’t wish they had a garden bar?
 Back‑bar shelving, a sturdy counter and a compact fridge.
 Keep electrics safe from spills and add external lighting for paths.
-Check out our Garden Bar Ideas to explore this further.
+Check out our Garden Bar Ideas, and might as well our best garden rooms for this idea below:

 Now we’re getting into mancave shed territory.
 For this, you’ll want blackout blinds, an HD projector or large TV, soundbar and comfy seating.
 Route cables cleanly and add extra sockets for consoles/charging.